NinjolasNJM/pixel-papercraft-generator-builder/README.md

 ### Pixelating textures

 When drawing textures and the destination shape is different to the source shape it can cause the texture to sometimes appear squashed, which makes the texture look messy.
-In these cases you can apply a `pixelate` option to keep the result looking pixelated.
+In these cases you can apply a `pixelate` option to keep the result looking pixelated, as seen on the Minecraft Mini Character generator.

 ```res
 Generator.drawTexture(